-With the sun shining, energy bills are the last thing on many minds.
-But as prices are stable right now, if you do a comparison, you'll get a true answer to which is cheapest.
+Prices are stable, but winter's on its way, so compare now and you get a true level playing field.
 Plus, perversely, there's real competition to be the cheapest fixed deal.
 So unusually, it's currently often cheaper to get a price where no rises are guaranteed - see our unique special Top Fixed Picks page.

 Find you the cheapest deal